imSandeep-dev/CloudShare-frontend/README.md

 Make sure the backend is running and `REACT_APP_API_BASE_URL` in your `.env` matches its address.
 CORS must be configured on the backend to allow requests from the frontend's origin (`localhost:3000` in dev, your Netlify domain in production).

-## License

-This project is for portfolio/educational purposes.